taw00/howto/howto-configure-swap-file-for-linux.md

 # As root...
 sudo su -

-# Full path to your swapfile.
+# Full path to your swap file.
 swapfile=/swapfile

 # Multiple (how many times the size of RAM?)...
 m=2
 ```

-### Now, we prep the swapfile - BTRFS version
+### Prep the swap file - BTRFS version

 There's a different process if the root filesystem is BTRFS or if it is EXT4.
 Check with `cat /etc/fstab`